davisshaver/wp-rainbow/readme.txt

 **`wp_rainbow_user_login`** - Fires when user logs in.

 == Changelog ==

+= 0.2.16 =
+* Add support for mapping ENS text records to user fields

 = 0.2.15 =
 * Fix bug with override redirect URL on login block